Global Antiquity: Making Progress?

 10.45 - 12.15

-Contacts - connectivities - exchanges: Cultural & intellectual developments in West Asia and the Eastern Mediterranean (coordinator: Reviel Netz)
+Contacts - connectivities - exchanges: Cultural and intellectual developments in West Asia and the Eastern Mediterranean (coordinator: Reviel Netz)

 12.15 - 1.30